 Health Effects of Being a Long Sleeper

 The health effects of long sleeping remain unclear.
-Although studies have observed a higher risk of some health problems in long sleepers, it is not known if those problems are actually caused by long sleeping.
+Although studies have observed a higher risk of certain health problems in long sleepers, it is not known if those problems are actually caused by long sleeping.

 Diagnosis of Long Sleepers